Table of Contents

 After someone dies and their will is found, the document should be filed with the probate court in the decedent’s county of residence.
 The court will validate the will, and upon approval, issue letters testamentary to appoint a personal representative to manage the deceased’s estate.

-Click here for more information on what happens after the will is submitted for probate.
+A skilled attorney can explain the step-by-step process of what happens after the will is submitted for probate.

 Depending on the deceased’s estate plan, it is possible to skip probating a will.
 However, in the situation where the person holding the will merely refuses to produce it or take action, assets remain in the decedent’s name, preventing beneficiaries from accessing or transferring their inheritances.
 Unresolved debts and taxes may accumulate, and the estate could incur ongoing expenses, such as property taxes and insurance premiums, which may go unpaid unless someone covers them personally.
 The personal representative could also be held financially liable for excess expenses incurred by the estate or heirs if the will is not filed.